WHAT WE DO

 CAROL STORCK

 Carol Storck is the Director of Music and Choir Director at Holy Trinity Catholic Church in Newburg, WI, and teaches piano and voice lessons to children in her home music studio in Cedarburg.
 A certified music teacher, Carol has taught general music and choir in parochial and public schools in the Milwaukee, Manitowoc, and Sheboygan areas, including elementary, middle, and high school.
 She has also taught infant, toddler, and early childhood music classes, and she directed children’s choirs for the Milwaukee Children’s Choir, Silver Lake Children’s Choir, Holy Family Conservatory of Music, and St. Francis Borgia Church.
-She taught courses including Solfege and Music Education Methods classes to undergraduate and graduate students at Silver Lake College (Holy Family College), and this summer will be teaching Solfege I at Lakeland University’s Kodaly Summer Graduate Music Program.
+She taught courses including Solfege and Music Education Methods classes to undergraduate and graduate students at Silver Lake College (Holy Family College).
 Carol has a Bachelor of Music from the University of Wisconsin- Madison and a Master of Music with a Kodaly emphasis from Silver Lake College (Holy Family College).

 ELIZABETH VOGEL